 Millions of U.S. citizens safely visit Mexico each year for study, tourism, and business, including more than 150,000 who cross the border every day.
 The Mexican government dedicates substantial resources to protect visitors to major tourist destinations, and there is no evidence that organized criminal groups have targeted U.S. visitors or residents based on their nationality.
 Resort areas and tourist destinations in Mexico generally do not see the levels of drug-related violence and crime that are reported in the border region or in areas along major trafficking routes.

 Nevertheless, U.S. travelers should be aware that the Mexican government has been engaged in an extensive effort to counter organized criminal groups that engage in narcotics trafficking and other unlawful activities throughout Mexico.
-The groups themselves are engaged in a violent struggle to control drug trafficking routes and other criminal activity.
-Crime and violence are serious problems and can occur anywhere.
-U.S. citizens have fallen victim to criminal activity, including homicide, gun battles, kidnapping, carjacking, and highway robbery.
+Crime and violence are serious problems and can occur anywhere, and U.S. citizens have fallen victim to criminal activity, including homicide, gun battles, kidnapping, carjacking, and highway robbery.
 While many of those killed in organized crime-related violence have themselves been involved in criminal activity, innocent persons have also been killed.
-The number of U.S. citizens reported to the Department of State as murdered in Mexico was 71 in 2012 and 81 in 2013.
+The number of U.S. citizens reported to the Department of State as murdered in Mexico was 81 in 2013 and 100 in 2014.

-Gun battles between rival criminal organizations or with Mexican authorities have taken place in towns and cities in many parts of Mexico.
-Gun battles have occurred in broad daylight on streets and in other public venues, such as restaurants and clubs.
-During some of these incidents, U.S. citizens have been trapped and temporarily prevented from leaving the area.
+Gun battles between rival criminal organizations or with Mexican authorities have taken place in towns and cities in many parts of Mexico, and have occurred in broad daylight on streets and in other public venues, such as restaurants and clubs.
+During some of these incidents, U.S. citizens have been temporarily prevented from leaving the area.
 Criminal organizations have used stolen cars, buses, and trucks to create roadblocks on major thoroughfares, preventing the military and police from responding to criminal activity.
 The location and timing of future armed engagements is unpredictable.
 We recommend that you defer travel to the areas specifically identified in this Travel Warning and exercise extreme caution when traveling throughout the other areas for which advisories are in effect.